Double Letters

 1. Double Letters (Exact Matches Only)

-• When a letter repeats consecutively (AA, BB, LL, OO, etc.), combine into one shape with a decoration
+• When a letter repeats consecutively (AA, BB, LL, OO, etc.), stack them one inside the other.

 • Letters have the same weight (stroke width) since they're the same letter